 The exact legal definition of assault varies between jurisdictions.
 While the specifics may vary, the general idea of assault is the same.
 A person commits an act of assault when their words or actions make another person feel that they are in danger of a violent attack.

 Assault most often takes the form of threats.
-However, it can also be an actual attempt to attack where the assailant fails to land a blow.
+However, it can also be an actual attempt to attack, where the assailant fails to land a blow.
+Assault and battery penalties can vary case by case, so get in touch with Simmrin Law Group today to discuss your specific situation.

 Battery